wazuh/wazuh-documentation/source/user-manual/reference/centralized-configuration.rst

 How to ignore shared configuration
 ----------------------------------

-Whether for any reason you don`t want to apply the shared configuration in a specific agent, it can be disabled by adding the following line to the file *etc/local_internal_options.conf* in that agent:
+Whether for any reason you don't want to apply the shared configuration in a specific agent, it can be disabled by adding the following line to the file *etc/local_internal_options.conf* in that agent:

 .. code-block:: shell